lucas-kaminski/lucas-kaminski/README.md

 </p>

 <p align="justify">
-As a developer, I have a Full Cycle performance in various systems, which enables me to work dynamically across all stages of a project, from its inception to its delivery, including maintenance and direct client support.
+As a developer, I have a full-cycle performance in various systems, which enables me to work dynamically across all stages of a project, from its inception to its delivery, including maintenance and direct client support.
 </p>

 <p align="justify">